marcelotokarnia/marcelotokarnia/README.md

 Another few comments you can hear from me when talking about Javascript is: `I don't have that problem, Typescript solves it for you`, `I think we can improve the typing here`, `you don't need prop-types if you use Typescript`.

+And actually, if you are a beginner/intermediate TS user and want to have a deep dive, I put up this extensive content about my favourite features, its usecases and a list of a few gotchas and how to avoid those.
+[Check it out.](https://marcelo.tokks.tech/ts)

 Check what I've been up to:

 📕 [Resumé](https://resume.tokks.tech)